Flutter SDK

 - Android:

-(use Android Studio - Android Gradle plugin Upgrade Assistant for help), support forandroidx
+minSdkVersion >= 21,compileSdk >= 34, AGP version>= 7.3.0(use Android Studio - Android Gradle plugin Upgrade Assistant for help), support forandroidx(see AndroidX Migration to migrate an existing app) - iOS:

-, Xcode version>= 15.0
+12.0+, --ios-language swift, Xcode version>= 15.0

 Getting started

-WebView prerequisites (flutter_inappwebview
+WebView prerequisites (flutter_inappwebview)

-This SDK renders ads inside a WebView using flutter_inappwebview.
+The Flutter SDK renders ads inside a WebView using flutter_inappwebview.

 1. Installation